JyotBuch/Kaggle-Projects/README.md

-# Kaggle-Projects
+# Machine Learning and Data Analysis

-I have created this repository to store my notebooks and projects that I have attempted on Kaggle.
+I have created this repository to store my notebooks and competitions that I have attempted on Kaggle as well as other sites.

 ##